Sir-Whinston/bachelor-projekt-louis-mayer/README.md

 3. Log in with the Microsoft account used to obtain the Minecraft license
 4. Switch to the ``Installations" tab
 5. Create a new installation by clicking the respective button
-6. Give the installation a name and select ``release 1.12.2" as version.
+6. Give the installation a name and select "release 1.12.2" as version.
 Everything else can be left as is.
 Only with these settings the EvoCraft API (see Sec.~\ref{sec:api}) will work.
 Click ``create" to create the installation.
 7. Back in the "Play" tab, select the newly created installation in the dropdown menu next to the play button and click "Play".
 A new window with the Minecraft home screen will open.

 Minecraft Server and the EvoCraft API